chidiwilliams/chidiwilliams.com/content/post/quadtrees-in-the-wild.md

 Quadtrees can also be used to compress pictures.
 The algorithm works in three steps:

 1. Split up the image into four quadrants.
 2. Calculate the amount of _error_ in each quadrant.
-For each pixel in the quadrant, calculate the difference between the color of the pixel and the average color of the entire quadrant.
+First, calculate the average colour in the quadrant.
+Then, for each pixel in the quadrant, calculate the difference between the pixel's colour and the average colour.
 The average of all the differences will be the error in the quadrant.
 3. If the error in a quadrant exceeds some predefined maximum value, split the quadrant into four child quadrants and repeat step 2.

-At the end of the process, each quadtree node will contain the average color (within the specified error limit) of some section of the compressed image.[^djc]
+At the end of the process, each quadtree node will contain the average colour (within the specified error limit) of some section of the compressed image.[^djc]

 Converting this into code: